Amoghsy/Linkio/README.md

-# Linkio – AI-Powered Hyperlocal Service Marketplace
+# 🚀 Linkio – AI-Powered Hyperlocal Service Marketplace

->An AI-powered platform that seamlessly connects customers with trusted local service workers in real time.
+> An AI-powered platform that seamlessly connects customers with trusted local service workers in real time.

 ---